-Note from Sean: This is an epic post by Dan Moody on how to kickstart your own business on Amazon.
+Note from Sean: This is an epic post by Dan Moody on how to kickstart your own Amazon FBA business.
 In it, he covers everything you need to know, literally step by step, to get started so save this one to come back to again and again.

 Take it away, Dan!